jwulf/release-note-poc/README.md

 ####  1.1.1. <a name='Configurableinboundmax_message_size'></a>Configurable inbound `max_message_size`

-Previously, the Java Client had `maxInboundMessageSize` for the gRPC channel hardcoded to 4MB.
+The Java Client had `maxInboundMessageSize` for the gRPC channel hardcoded to 4MB.

 As a result, when creating a process instance `.withResult()`, the Java client would throw an error upon the process completion, as it could not receive a variable payload in excess of 4MB as the process instance outcome.